String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamic comparison between HP strings and balls

 We can now compare the entropies of an HP ball and an HP string of the same mass.
 We observe that in $d=4$ the correction for a string is $\sim +1/L^2$ while the ball receives no correction.
 So, for any non-zero length $L$, the string is always more entropic than the ball and therefore will be thermodynamically preferred.
 In $d=5$ the ball entropy is corrected by a negative term, while the string receives no correction.
 So, again, the uniform HP string is thermodynamically favored.

 This suggests that, at least in $d=4,5$, \emph{long, uniform HP strings are unlikely to break up into rounded string balls.} This conclusion is in stark contrast with the behavior of black objects, which are always expected to break up if they are sufficiently long.
+To be clear, the analysis will not be complete without considering both the black hole and HP solutions, including the possible correspondence transitions between them.
+For now, we focus on comparing only the HP phases and will defer the more comprehensive discussion to Sec.~\ref{subsec:allphases}.

 In $d=6$ the situation is more complicated.
 The string entropy is reduced by $\sim -L^2$ and the approximations break down for large enough $L$.
 But in this dimension the string cannot evolve into a localized HP ball, since the latter does not exist at any temperature below the Hagedorn limit.
-Instead, very large, puffed-up balls have been found in $d=6$ \cite{Balthazar:2022hno} at the Hagedorn temperature and with entropy $S\simeq \beta_H M$.
-Therefore these will dominate over uniform strings.
-In $d>6$, where there are no self-gravitating string balls at any temperature, the relevant configurations are presumably free-string balls, again with Hagedorn temperature and entropy.
+Instead, very large, puffed-up balls have been found in $d=6$ at the Hagedorn temperature and with entropy $S\simeq \beta_H M$ \cite{Balthazar:2022szl}, but then Ref.~\cite{Balthazar:2022hno} argues that corrections to the HP theory change this conclusion and localized balls exist only for $T<T_H$.
+The dominant phase is likely to be a very large, almost-free string ball with Hagedorn entropy.
+The same conclusion is expected in $d>6$.

 The canonical ensemble of phases at fixed temperature is rarely discussed for black objects in this context, since it gives the same conclusions as the microcanonical analysis.
 Interestingly, for HP strings and balls the situation turns out to be reversed in the two ensembles.
 The free energy for temperatures near the Hagedorn limit can be approximated by